Kazimir0/pixi-shapes-generator/README.md

 # PixiJS Shapes Generator 🎮

-An interactive web application that generates animated geometric shapes with physics simulation, built with PixiJS for a technical job interview.
+An interactive web application that generates animated geometric shapes with physics simulation, built with PixiJS

 ## 🌟 Features